 Article VI -- Regional & Professional Alumni Chapters

 a.
-Present the names and addresses often or more regular members and apply to the Board for a Regional or Professional Alumni Chapter Charter.
+Present the names and addresses of one or more regular Members and apply to the Board for a Regional or Professional Alumni Chapter Charter.

 b.
 Notify the Alumni Office of the Chapter’s desire to become affiliated with the Roger Williams University School of Law Alumni Association.
 Upon receipt of the above, and approval of the Board, a charter shall be issued and sent to the Alumni Regional or Professional Chapter’s organizer or chairperson.